Kanagawa Japan Travel Guide

 Flight prices fluctuate significantly based on the season.
 Peak travel times include cherry blossom, autumn foliage, and major Japanese holidays.

-Direct flights are available from numerous major cities worldwide to both NRT and HND, including cities in North America, Europe, and Asia.
+Direct flights are available from numerous major cities worldwide to the two NRT and HND, including cities in North America, Europe, and Asia.

 Main rail access to Hakone from Tokyo, via the comfortable Romancecar limited express service for Hakone-Yumoto.